GM110Z/PAPI-islands-analysis/README.md

 **SPIDERMAN.py** SPIDERMAN (System for Pathway Identification, Data Extraction, and Retrieval with Marvelous ANalysis) uses a tabled outputted from BlastKoala to map KEGG Ids to Kegg pathways and plots the pathways in a piechart

+**edison.py** Runs hmmscan vs a PFAM database and processes data to only report hits with e-value <0.01 (and writes them in a tabular format that is better looking that normal pfam)